ansegura7/TextProcessing_CiteSeerUMD/README.md

 - File list output: output/filelist.txt
 - Word list output: output/wordlist.txt
 - Sparse TF-IDF representation: output/sparse-tf-idf.txt

+## Conclusions
+- TF-IDF is an excellent technique to identify the keywords of each document within a collection.
+- Remove stopwords and apply stemming and lematization techniques, helps to filter the list of relevant terms of each document, providing a better entry for the TF-IDF algorithm.
+- An inverted index is an excellent and fast data structure to manipulate the obtained keywords by the TF-IDF algorithm.

 ## Authors
 - Created By: Andres Segura Tinoco